JamesRandall/FunctionMonkey/docfx/guides/timers/timers.md

         }
     }

 And thats it!
-If you run this project you should find that the _CleanUpCommandHandler_ runs every 5 minutes.
+If you run this project you should find that the _SendEmailCommandHandler_ runs every 5 minutes.

 ## Creating Commands With Payloads

-In the above example the CleanupCommand was created using its default constructor - if you want to create commands with populated properties then you can use a timer command factory.
+In the above example the SendEmailCommand was created using its default constructor - if you want to create commands with populated properties then you can use a timer command factory.

 First lets expand our command class to include a property:

-    public class CleanupCommand : ICommand
+    public class SendEmailCommand : ICommand
     {
         public bool IsItUrgent { get; set; }
     }

 And now we need to create a factory class, to do this we must implement the _ITimerCommandFactory<TCommand>_ interface:

-    internal class CleanupCommandTimerCommandFactory : ITimerCommandFactory<CleanupCommand>
+    internal class SendEmailCommandTimerCommandFactory : ITimerCommandFactory<SendEmailCommand>
     {
-        public CleanupCommand Create(string cronExpression)
+        public SendEmailCommand Create(string cronExpression)
         {
-            return new CleanupCommand { IsItUrgent = true };
+            return new SendEmailCommand { IsItUrgent = true };
         }
     }